apache/accumulo-examples/docs/sample.md

 Shard Sampling Example
 ----------------------

-The [shard example][shard] shows how to index and search files using Accumulo.
+The Shard example shows how to index and search files using Accumulo.
 That example indexes documents into a table named `shard`.
 The indexing scheme used in that example places the document name in the column qualifier.
 A useful sample of this indexing scheme should contain all data for any document in the